GLiSE: A Prompt-Driven and ML-Powered Tool for Automated Grey Literature Extraction in Software Engineering: Data and Model Construction

 \subsubsection{Filtering Models Inputs}

 We experimented with different ways of transforming embeddings into model inputs.
 For each relevant textual field associated with retrieved results, we computed its embedding and paired it with the embedding of the search intent.
 For each such pair, we derived multiple features which we concatenated into input vectors for our ML models.
-We explored the following inputs combinations : \begin{itemize} \item Cosine Distances \item Euclidean Distances \item L1 Distances \item Cosine Distances and Euclidean Distances combined \item All three distances combined \item Element-wise absolute difference vectors \item Element-wise product vectors \item All features combined \end{itemize}
+We explored the following inputs combinations : (i) Cosine Distances, (ii) Euclidean Distances, (iii) L1 Distances, (iv) Cosine Distances and Euclidean Distances combined, (v) All three distances combined, (vi) Element-wise absolute difference vectors, (vii) Element-wise product vectors, and (viii) All features combined.